TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 Measure the voltages at the 9-pin (DC out) connector and make sure they are the same as on the diagram.
 If not,

 Turn off the PDP from the key on the front panel, disconnect the PDP computer power cable, plug the 9-pin (DC out) connector into the PDP, then restore power and turn on the power key again to horizontal position (power on).
 The PDP should run.
 Measure the voltages on the back of the backplane; I have labeled the wires (using white paper tape) that provide power to the backplane with labels "5V", "15V", "-15V", "Ground"; this simplifies this check.
 This is it!
 We did it.

+## Further improvements:
+ - The "BUS DC LO L" and "BUS AC LO L" power fail early warning signals are supposed to go "high" (to +5V) few milliseconds after the power is turned on (see Page 11 at ...).
+   We connected them directly to the +5V PSU output, meaning that they go high as soon as the power is on.
+   It seems that things work ok, but we may want to introduce a delay cirquit for these two signals.
+ - The "LTC L output" signal is not being generated.